 - Eclipse IDE

-- Students are recommended (*not required*) to purchase a USB flash drive.
-They can be used to store work for all classes, and generally cost less than $10.
+- Students should have a cloud storage account (e.g. Google Drive, Dropbox, OneDrive, etc.) They can be used to store work for all classes, and are generally free.

 - Students are recommended (*not required*) to bring earphones to class.
 We will be using on-line video tutorials and sound devices in our programming.